 Any increase or decrease in the number of chromosomes can lead to mental or physical disabilities, with varying levels of severity.

-Non-surgical prenatal tests look for the presence of fewer or more copies of chromosomes that are often associated with these disabilities.
+Non-invasive prenatal tests look for the presence of fewer or more copies of chromosomes, which are often associated with these disabilities.

-- Our NIPT non-invasive prenatal test accurately detects many diseases such as:
+- The non-invasive prenatal test NIPT accurately detects many diseases such as:

-As for the NIPT 46 test, it is expanded to include the examination of all 23 pairs of chromosomes, such as:
+As for NIPT 46 (Non-Invasive Prenatal Test 46), it is expanding to include screening of all 23 pairs of chromosomes such as: